-NOTICE OF THE 2019 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 7, 2019
+NOTICE OF THE 2020 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 18, 2020

-NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of The Macerich Company, a Maryland corporation, will be held on Friday, June 7, 2019 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California 90401, to consider and vote upon:
+NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of The Macerich Company, a Maryland corporation (the "Company"), will be held on Thursday, June 18, 2020 at 10:00 a.m. local time at The Macerich Company, 401 Wilshire Boulevard, Suite 700, Santa Monica, California 90401, to consider and vote upon:

-- the election of the ten director nominees named in the accompanying Proxy Statement, each to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualifies; - (2) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2019; - (3) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers as described in the accompanying Proxy Statement; and - (4) the transaction of such other business as may properly come before our Annual Meeting and at any postponement or adjournment thereof.
+- (1) the election of ten directors, each to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualifies; - (2) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - (3) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers as described in the accompanying Proxy Statement; and - (4) the transaction of such other business as may properly come before our Annual Meeting and any postponement or adjournment thereof.

 Action may be taken on the foregoing matters at our Annual Meeting on the date specified above, or on any date or dates to which our Annual Meeting may be postponed or adjourned.
-Only stockholders of record of our common stock at the close of business on March 25, 2019 will be entitled to notice of, and to vote at, our Annual Meeting and at any postponement or adjournment thereof.
+Only stockholders of record of our common stock at the close of business on March 23, 2020 will be entitled to notice of, and to vote at, our Annual Meeting.